thatprakhar/Codechef-May-Long/SORTVS/question.md

 https://www.codechef.com/MAY20B/problems/SORTVS

-This solution only works for Subtask #1
+This solution only works for Subtask #1 and Subtask #2